 This parameter determines the complexity of the reverb itself.
 Diffusion allows you to set the density or shape of the reverb, which you can manipulate to sound thinner or fatter.

 When it comes to the size of your reverb, this is referencing how long your reverb reflections are.
-To give a visualization, when you increase the reverb size, you’re essentially increasing the size of the reverbs room.
+To give you a visualization, when you increase the reverb size, you’re essentially increasing the size of the reverbs room.

 These should be understood clearly, as this is the first part of the reverb you’ll hear.
 The early reflections perform alone compared to the rest of the reverb you hear on the tail.
 So, you’ll want to make sure those hit right as the listener will pick up on them first.